Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

-The following well-formed, normal-form, partial transition function implements a reversible TM that increments any little-endian base-$\zeta$ number written on the tape with a leading ``start-of-tape'' symbol $\vdash$, and returns the head to the starting cell without ever moving the head before the starting cell:
+The following well-formed, normal-form, partial transition function implements a reversible TM $\TM{INC}_\zeta$ that increments any little-endian base-$\zeta$ number written on the tape with a leading ``start-of-tape'' symbol $\vdash$, and returns the head to the starting cell without ever moving the head before the starting cell:

-We now modify this machine in order to make it loop forever.
-We must be careful to ensure that we reenter the initial state reversibly.
-To do this, we introduce new initial and final states $p_\alpha$ and $p_\omega$, and modify the $p_0$ and $p_f$ transitions such that the TM reversibly transitions back into the state $p_0$ instead of halting, exploiting the fact that the symbol in the second tape cell will be blank in the first iteration, and non-blank thereafter.
-The following set of transition rules accomplishes this:
+We now modify this machine slightly in order to make it loop forever.
+However, we must ensure that the loop reenters the initial state $p_0$ of $\TM{Inc}_\zeta$ reversibly.
+To accomplish this, we introduce new initial and final states $p_\alpha$ and $p_\omega$, and modify the $p_0$ and $p_f$ transitions such that the TM reversibly transitions back into the state $p_0$ instead of halting, exploiting the fact that the symbol in the second tape cell will be blank in the first iteration, and non-blank thereafter.